minyez/dotfiles/README.md

 - `taiyi`  : MBP 14 (2023), M2 Max, 64G + 2T, macOS Sonoma

 Some directories:
-- `public`: rc files that is not quite machine-specific and directly loaded by the script
+- `public`: rc files that is not quite machine-specific
-- `common`: common ingredients that may be linked into machine-specific directories, hence only indirectly loaded.
+- `common`: common ingredients that may be linked into machine-specific directories

 Usage
 ```shell
 python set_dotfiles.py
 ```

 To use Doom Emacs literate configuration, make sure Doom works
 ```shell
 git submodule update --init --recursive